Written by

 6. Reading graphs & charts

 As in the paper SAT, the verbal section of the digital SAT includes some questions that combine reading comprehension with more quantitative skills.
-Questions like these test a student'sstudent's ability to correctly interpret graphs and charts and apply that information to a written passage.
+Questions like these test a student's ability to correctly interpret graphs and charts and apply that information to a written passage.

 7. Grammar